Susan Marlene

 Picture

-Susan Marlene is published on www.ChristianDevotions.us and in Splickety Love Magazine, The Novice, and newspapers.
+www.ChristianDevotions.us and in Splickety Love Magazine, The Novice, and newspapers.
 She writes devotions, fiction, and nonfiction.
 She is a member and co-founder of Pens of Praise Christian Writers

-Group.
-She is a member of American Christian Fiction Writers (ACFW).
 She speaks at writers' groups and prepares devotions and teachings often for Pens of Praise Christian Writers, and was a former member of Jerry Jenkins Writers Guild.
-She is a wife, mother, grandmother, and Alternative Education Teacher’s Aide.
+She is a wife, mother, and grandmother.
 She loves antiques and misses her Leonberger, but loves her Boxer who fills their lives with love and laughter.
-Her cat is queen of the house and thinks she has everyone under control.
-Wink!
+Her cat was the queen of the household and is also dearly missed.

 Archives